Sideways-Sky/api-sync/README.md

 Welcome to _api-sync_!
 Real-time state sync across clients and server the simplest way possible.
 Perfect for multiplayer games and chat apps.
 It's like magic, but real! 🎩✨

+> # ⚠️ Under development; Not ready for production, unstable, and subject to change.

 ➞ [📚 **Documentation:** Getting started](https://docs.roboplay.dev/docs/getting-started)

 ➞ [🚀 **Community:** Join our Discord server](https://roboplay.dev/discord)